Zero stroke: Background

 After the Treaty of Versailles, which formally ended World War I in 1919, Germany faced a damaged economy and a requirement to pay immense war reparations to the Allies.
-At the beginning of 1921, the German currency was relatively stable at about 60 Marks per US Dollar, but inflation rapidly increased after August 1921, and the Mark fell to less than one third of a cent by November 1921 (approx. 330 Marks per US Dollar).
-The Mark stabilized again at the beginning of 1922, but when there was no resolution to the reparations problem the inflation changed to hyperinflation and the Mark fell to 8000 Marks per Dollar by December 1922.
+At the beginning of 1921, the German currency was relatively stable at about 60 paper marks per US dollar, but inflation rapidly increased after August 1921, and the mark fell to less than one third of a cent by November 1921 (approx. 330 marks per US dollar).
+The mark stabilized again at the beginning of 1922, but when there was no resolution to the reparations problem the inflation changed to hyperinflation and the mark fell to 8000 marks per dollar by December 1922.
 The inflation reached its peak by November 1923 when a new currency (the Rentenmark) was introduced.

 Cause

 The zero stroke disorder was supposedly caused by the dizzying speed of hyperinflation and the calculations required to conduct commerce under its effect.
 It has been said that during the worst period of hyperinflation that in the time it took to drink a cup of coffee, the price for the cup could double.
 The fast pace of hyperinflation caused people to quickly buy goods when they received their wages.
 Workers would demand to be paid at the beginning of the day for their work and after they were paid, they would be given half an hour to run off to buy goods before their earnings became worthless.
-The requirements to calculate and recalculate commercial transactions in the billions and trillions made it practically impossible to do business in paper Marks.
+The requirements to calculate and recalculate commercial transactions in the billions and trillions made it practically impossible to do business in paper marks.